Lorenzo2706/Data_Analysis_jobs/README.md

 To achieve this objective, I have broken down the overral terget finding into sub-questions:
 1) *Which job pays the most between Data Analyst and Business Analyst?*  First step is to decide where to focus my research.
-2) *What are the top-paying jobs for the selected role?* The assumption is that the highest paid jobs are representative to assess the best skills to learn
+2) *What are the top-paying jobs for the selected jobs?* The assumption is that the highest paid jobs are representative to assess the best skills to learn
-3) *What are the skills required for these top-paying roles?*
+3) *What are the skills required for these top-paying jobs?*
 4) *What are the most in-demand skills for my role?*
 5) *What are the top skills based on salary for my role?*
 6) *What are the most optimal skills to learn?* For optimal is intended in high demand and highly paying